 The only difference between EDI and EDII is the deadline.
 The same selection criteria are used for both programs, both are binding, and both expect that an applicant will enroll if admitted.

-Candidates for either ED program must complete the Common Application Early Decision Agreement, stating that they will enroll if admitted.
+Candidates for either ED program agree that they will enroll at Bowdoin if admitted.
 ED candidates may file Regular Decision applications at other colleges, but only with the understanding that (if they are admitted to Bowdoin under Early Decision) these will be withdrawn and that no new applications will be initiated.

 It is a violation of the ED Agreement to file an Early Decision application at two separate institutions simultaneously.